 hex

-The elementary row operations work over any ring.
-Each has a determinant law, proved in HexDeterminant.
-HexRowReduce uses them for Gauss-Jordan reduction over a field.
+The elementary operations work over any ring.
+Each row operation has a column mirror — Hex.Matrix.rowSwap/Hex.Matrix.colSwap, Hex.Matrix.rowScale/Hex.Matrix.colScale, Hex.Matrix.rowAdd/Hex.Matrix.colAdd — and each has a determinant law proved in HexDeterminant.
+HexRowReduce uses the row operations for Gauss-Jordan reduction over a field.

 🔗def